keystonejs/keystone/.changeset/enable-sourcemap-esbuild.md

 '@keystone-6/core': minor
 ---

-Add sourcemap: true to esbuild configuration to enable debugging
+Add `sourcemap: true` to esbuild configuration to help with error debugging